sse-secure-systems/connaisseur/README.md

 3. Return the most specific rule.

 In addition to the pattern, rules can also contain a `verify` flag which specifies whether the image requires a signature or can skip verification.
 If `verify` is set to `true`, a valid signature is required; otherwise, the image is admitted.
 Additionally, a rule can have `delegations` which correspond to Notary delegation roles.
 These are to be understood as specific signers that need to be present in the Notary trust data in order for signature verification to be successful.

+### Detection Mode
+A detection mode is available in order to avoid interruptions of a running cluster, to support initial rollout or for testing purposes.
+In detection mode, Connaisseur will admit all images to the cluster, but logs an error message for images that do not comply with the policy or in case of other unexpected failures.

+To activate the detection mode, set the `detection_mode` flag to `true` in `helm/values.yaml`.

 ## Threat Model